Hatcher v. DeSoto County Board of Education, et al.

 On February 26, 2013, Lambda Legal filed a lawsuit against the DeSoto County Board of Education arguing that the high school violated the First Amendment and well-settled legal precedent supporting students’ free speech, and seeking a court order to ensure that school officials do not interfere with the rights of Amber and other DeSoto County High School students who plan to observe Day of Silence on April 19, 2013.

-- April 2012 Amber Hatcher attempts to participate in National Day of Silence but is punished.
+- March-April 2012 Amber Hatcher seeks permission to organize and attempts to participate in National Day of Silence but is punished is told she will be punished if she does.

-- April 2012 Lambda Legal sends a letter to DeSoto County Board of Education but it is ignored.
+- April 19, 2012 Lambda Legal sends a letter to DeSoto County Board of Education informing them that students have a First Amendment right to participate in National Day of Silence. but it is ignored.

 Nancy J. Faggianelli, of Carlton Fields in Tampa, Fla.